hallatech/momentum-geb-inline/README.md

 There is no re-usability between scripts as its just a POC before we move on to Page Objects,  re-usability and configuration injection.

 Note: There is a random function on the email/login so the tests can be run multiple times without having to reset the database.
+Also if you want to bring this into Eclipse, the gradle eclipse plugin is applied in the build.gradle, so after cloning this project run:

+	./gradlew eclipse
+	gradle eclipse

 Notice in the scripts scope for
 - ATG generic objects (profile, category, product, order, price)